Last Updated on November 24, 2022 by ashley.davis

 There are several different formats for advance directives.
 Some are designed by lawyers or even the patients themselves, while others follow state-mandated forms.
 State laws and courts decide the validity of these documents.
 Advance directives are legal in every state and the District of Columbia.

-A living will is a legal document that specifies certain future health-care decisions only if a person is unable to make them on their own.
+A living will is one of the many types of wills.
+It is a legal document that specifies certain future health-care decisions only if a person is unable to make them on their own.
 For example, a living will is only utilized near the end of life if a person is terminally ill (cannot be healed) or permanently unconscious.
 In these circumstances, the person’s living will specify the type of medical treatment he or she would choose.
 It can determine the circumstances under which a life-extension attempt should begin or end.
 This includes, but is not limited to, dialysis, tube feedings, and other forms of life support (such as the use of breathing machines).

 Antibiotics or Antiviral Medications